maximegosselin/serializer/README.md

 ### Object serialization

-A userland class must implement `SerializableInterface` and `DeserializableInterface`.
+A user class must implement `SerializableInterface` and `DeserializableInterface`.

 Let's say we have a class `Person` defined like this: